linusmossberg/reaction-diffusion/README.md

 <h2><a href="https://linusmossberg.github.io/reaction-diffusion/demo/">Live Demo</a></h2>

 ## Presets
 I've created the following presets which can be selected at the top of the controls menu.
-The images are just the steady-states of the presets.
+The images are just the steady-states of the presets with random initial states and environments.
 Interacting and watching the growth process and dynamic behaviours in the live demo is much more interesting.
 ### Default
 ![](data/reaction-diffusion-default.jpg)
 ### Fingerprints